 ISO 15118 – User Authorization, Security Layer, and More

-Whenever an EV plugs into a charging station, it enables the system to optimize dynamic load management and other functions.
-This is the concept of Smart EV Charging.
+Whenever an EV plugs into a charging station, it enables the system to use dynamic load management and other smart charging functions.

 Increased Data Creates Smarter Charging